 Ryan White, the HIV-positive teenager who became a national spokesperson for AIDS education, testifies before the President’s Commission on AIDS.
 (1988)

-The Political Funeral procession for Aldyn McKean marches from 14th Street to Union Square Park.
+A political funeral procession for Aldyn McKean marches from 14th Street to Union Square Park.
+(1994)

-ACT UP NY’s Needle Exchange Committee is formed.
+ACT UP New York’s Needle Exchange Committee is formed.
 (1990)

 Photographer Robert Mapplethorpe dies of AIDS-related complications.
 (1989)